-The TV-Box UncoreX 2.0, series account with tuners DVB-T2, DVB-S2 and DVB-C, to manage and view content we have the Live TV app, a very simple to use app that guides us throughout the process of putting March.
+The TV-Box UncoreX 2.0, series account with tuners DVB-T2, DVB-S2 and DVB-C, to manage and view content we have the Live TV app, a very simple to use app that guides us throughout the process of setup it.
 When starting it, an installation assistant is shown where we select the system that we want to configure.

 - TV: Access to tuners or IPTV app

 - EPG: control of the EPG grill, programming from the grill, access from the key on the remote control.

 - Setup: Complete configuration of DVB-S2X, DVB-T2 / C satellites, network, PVR and parental controls.

 From the remote control the jump between the different channels has a good speed and we can access all the functions smoothly and the EPG list is updated normally.
 Within the list we can control our favorite channels to access quickly although we cannot sort by channel number directly.

 - Channel management: Live list in two modes, EPG, Favorites and manager to schedule recordings.